davisonajr/zettlr_pr-BR_files/README.md

 the .aff file of nspell dictionary crashed the Zettlr editor.
 So I mixed some files and it worked for me.
 I intend to improve the .aff with the time to find where it is crashing.

+I uploaded nspell .aff file than people can use it as default and help we find where it crashes Zettlr